tomjuric/tomjuric/README.md

 - 👋 Howdy!
 My name is Tomislav Jurić and I am a Linux Admin, working in Data Center Operations.
-- 📫 For more information and contact links, please refer to my personal website -- [tomjuric.com](https://tomjuric.com/)
+- 📫 For slightly more information and contact links, please refer to my personal website -- [tomjuric.com](https://tomjuric.com/)

 <!---
 tomjuric/tomjuric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.